lipkau/JiraPS/docs/en-US/commands/Invoke-JiraMethod.md

 ### -OutFile

-Path to the file where the response should be stored to.
+Path to the file where the response Should be stored to.

 This parameter does not validate the input in any way